 d.
 If the transit agency has bus(es) fueled with compressed natural gas (CNG) in their fleet, the Transit Agency Diesel-Fueled Bus and Engine Exemption Request must include a statement with a supporting explanation from the transit agency that it is cost prohibitive for the transit agency to procure CNG-fueled bus(es) or to fuel and support additional CNG-fueled bus(es) from any established fueling facility to which the transit agency has authority or agreement to access.
 If the transit agency has authority or agreement to access an established CNG fueling facility, the transit agency must also submit documentation that contains information about the fueling capacity of its established CNG fueling facility and how the transit agency has fully utilized this fueling capacity.

 e.
-If the transit agency has previously received an Executive Exemption Approval Letter from the Executive Officer as described in title 13, CCR, section 1956.8(a)(2)(F)3, the transit agency must complete the reporting requirements of section 1956.8(a)(2)(F)5.
+If the transit agency has previously received an Executive Exemption Approval Letter from the Executive Officer as described in title 13, CCR, section 1956.8(a)(2)(E)3, the transit agency must complete the reporting requirements of section 1956.8(a)(2)(E)5.

 2. Requirements and Procedures